kesh-lang/kesh/examples.md

 #### Type conversion

-To cast to a type, simply apply it to the value as if it was a function.
+To cast to a type, simply apply the type to the value as if it was a function.

 ```lua
 answer: #number '42'  --> 42